Credit reporting laws

 Previously, a credit report only showed negative information such as defaults and it did not show any information about how diligently a person had been paying off their debt.
 Now, credit providers will see a much more comprehensive picture of a person’s repayment history.

-The new positive information means a more balanced system for a person who has a good credit history (as it highlights good behaviour), as well as those who previously had trouble meeting their financial commitments but are now showing good bill paying behaviour – as it may enable them to access quality credit where they may not have been able to previously.
+The addition of positive information means a more balanced system for a person who has a good credit history (as it highlights good behaviour), as well as those who previously had trouble meeting their financial commitments but are now showing good payment behaviour – as it may enable them to access quality credit where they may not have been able to previously.

 The Privacy Act makes a distinction between ‘consumer credit’ and ‘commercial credit’.